-Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in others words with minimal variation (consistency)!
+Remember the goal of Six Sigma, is not just to shift the mean to a more favorable outcome, but to make the performance more reliable and predictable.....in other words with minimal variation (consistency)!

-This calculator, and others, are available tools to help Project Managers.
+This calculator, and other templates and statistics tables are available tools to help Project Managers.

 The downloads are in a .zip format.
 A extractor such as WinZip is required to unzip the package.
 Winzip can be downloaded for free here.

 Recall that OEE is made up of the product of: